wannabe-yoda/VR_Assignment1/README.md

 ## Alternative Attempts and Analysis

-1. **Using a custom stitching function for creating the panorama** The distortion in the panorama can be attributed to several factors in this implementation.
-First, the aggressive image resizing to 50% might have reduced the quality of    feature detection, leading to less accurate keypoint matching.
-The FLANN-based matching with a ratio test threshold of 0.8 could be too lenient, potentially including incorrect matches that affect the homography calculation.
-Additionally, the homography estimation using RANSAC with a reprojection threshold of 5.0 might not be optimal for these specific images, causing perspective distortions.
-The blending approach using a Gaussian mask, while attempting to create smooth transitions, might have introduced ghosting effects when the alignment wasn't perfect.
-Furthermore, the sequential stitching approach (stitching images one by one) can accumulate errors, as any misalignment in earlier steps propagates and amplifies through subsequent stitching operations.
+1. **Using a custom stitching function for creating the panorama**
+   - The distortion in the panorama can be attributed to several factors in this implementation.
+   - The FLANN-based matching with a ratio test threshold of 0.8 could be too lenient, potentially including incorrect matches that affect the homography calculation.
+   - The homography estimation using RANSAC with a reprojection threshold of 5.0 might not be optimal for these specific images, causing perspective distortions.
+   - The blending approach using a Gaussian mask, while attempting to create smooth transitions, might have introduced ghosting effects when the alignment wasn't perfect.
+   - The sequential stitching approach (stitching images one by one) can accumulate errors, as any misalignment in earlier steps propagates and amplifies through subsequent stitching operations.
 This explains why the final panorama appears distorted compared to the OpenCV Stitcher class implementation, which uses a more sophisticated global alignment and blending strategy.
 ![Distorted Panorama](Results/Pan_Living_Room_distorted.png)